 Top 22 changes you need to know about the 2018 Canadian Electrical Code

 BC’s Electrical Safety Regulation has been amended to include the adoption of the 2018 version of the Canadian Electrical Code.
-The new code includes several changes to support electrical workers in the safe installation and maintenance of electrical equipment and systems.
-It will come into effect on January 1, 2020.
+The new code includes several changes to support electrical workers in the safe installation and maintenance of electrical equipment and systems which came into effect on January 1, 2020.

-These are the top changes you’ll need to know about when performing regulated electrical work starting January 1, 2020:
+These are the top changes you’ll need to know about when performing regulated electrical work as of January 1, 2020:

 Higher Impact Changes